ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

     ```
     {: pre}

-2. Verify that the `container-registry` CLI plug-in uninstalled successfully.
+2. Verify that the `container-registry` CLI plug-in was uninstalled successfully.

     ```
     ibmcloud plugin list